 Three months later the lake is choked by the lilies.
 There is no oxygen left in the water and all of the fish have died.
 It is full.
 My question to you, Pete, is this: when was the lake half full?
 It is not a trick question.”

-I could not work out the answer, because I am slightly dense when it come to maths and this made me panic as well as seeming like maths to me.
+I could not work out the answer, because I am slightly dense when it comes to maths and this made me panic, as well as seeming like maths to me.